UK business; activity, size and location: 2024

 2. Small decrease in the number of businesses

-The number of Value Added Tax (VAT) and/or Pay As You Earn (PAYE) businesses in the UK as of March 2023 was 2.727 million, a decrease of 1.5% from 2.768 million in March 2022.
-During the coronavirus (COVID-19) pandemic, the business population remained fairly steady but is now showing this small fall, while gross domestic product (GDP) fell sharply, year-on-year into the first quarter of 2021, then rose sharply into the first quarter of 2022.
-GDP is showing a very small increase year-on-year in the first quarter of 2023, as we move beyond the years most affected by the coronavirus pandemic.
+The number of VAT and/or PAYE businesses in the UK as of March 2024 was 2.725 million, a decrease of 0.1% from March 2023.
+Through the coronavirus (COVID-19) pandemic, the business population remained fairly steady, and this has broadly continued.
+By contrast, gross domestic product (GDP) decreased sharply, year-on-year, into the first quarter of 2021, then rose sharply into the first quarter of 2022.
+GDP is showing a small increase year-on-year in the first quarters of both 2023 and 2024, resulting in movements in GDP and the number of businesses on IDBR getting closer to one another again.
+GDP has shown two small rises while IDBR has shown two small falls.
 Overall, the growth in the business population has slowed since 2018 compared with the 2012 to 2018 time period.

 Back to table of contents